-1.1 This report meets the reporting requirements of section 95 of the Community Empowerment (Scotland) Act 2015 in relation to Community Asset Transfer requests for the period up to 31 March 2019.

-1.2 This report is submitted to Committee in terms of section III (B) (59) of the Scheme of Administration relating to Community Asset Transfer requests.
+- 1.1 This report meets the reporting requirements of section 95 of the Community Empowerment (Scotland) Act 2015 in relation to Community Asset Transfer requests dealt with during the period 1 April 2019 to 31 March 2020. - 1.2 This report is submitted to the Council in terms of section III(B)(16) of the Council's Scheme of Administration relating to the management of Common Good and Trust property and section III(B)(59) relating to the consideration of Community Asset Transfer requests.